 Plant Outage Upgrades and AREP

-During the February 2004 outage of the Inland-Temple plant in Ontario California, CSE Engineering provided a wide range of services to enhance the instrumentation and control systems of the cogeneration plant.
+During the February 2004 outage of the Inland-Temple plant (Now New-Indy Container) in Ontario California, CSE Engineering provided a wide range of services to enhance the instrumentation and control systems of the cogeneration plant.
 These services are part of our Availability and Reliability Enhancement Program (AREP).
 In addition to the major items discussed below, standard AREP items include calibration of the turbine control actuators including:

 • Speed Ratio Valve